A year in the making by several Caldera Artists, the Panorama painting depicts the 360 degree views from the summit of Wollumbin Mt Warning.

-This spectacular 18 metre long artwork is geographically accurate and features paintings of the birds of prey of the Tweed region.
+This spectacular 18 metre long artwork is geographically accurate and features detailed paintings of the birds of prey and high altitude plant species of the Tweed region.

-"Many people who visit the Tweed are not physically capable of the strenuous walk/climb to the summit of Mt Warning, or they may choose to respect the wishes of Bundjalung Elders who consider it a sacred place.
-So come on up a short flight of stairs to the Panorama and Caldera Wildscapes Gallery and experience a marvelous virtual view for very little effort.
+Many people who visit the Tweed are not physically capable of the strenuous walk/climb to the summit of Mt Warning, or they may choose to respect the wishes of Bundjalung Elders who consider it a sacred place.
+The Green Cauldron Panorama offers a marvelous virtual view for very little effort.

 Header image: Green Cauldron Panorama, northern - eastern view - from Lamington NP (left) to Byron Bay